0x1eef/xchan.rb/README.md

 #### `#send_nonblock`

 The non-blocking counterpart to `#send` is `#send_nonblock`.
-The `#send_nonblock` method raises `Chan::WaitWritable` when a write to the underlying UNIX socket would block, and it raises `Chan::WaitLockable` when a lock held by another process.
+The `#send_nonblock` method raises `Chan::WaitWritable` when a write to the underlying IO would block, and it raises `Chan::WaitLockable` when a lock held by another process.
 The example builds on the last example by freeing space on the send buffer when a write is found to block: